uniquejava/OpenInExplorer/README.md

 ```

 ##dependencies
-There are for dependencies for this plug in.
+There are 4 dependencies for this plug in.
 You can find them in MANIFEST.MF file.
 ```shell
 Require-Bundle: org.eclipse.ui,
  org.eclipse.core.runtime,